Jehree/SPT-ReleaseArchive/README.md

 - Battlestate games for developing Escape From Tarkov.
 - The SPT development team for the modding framework.
 - [Cj](https://github.com/CJ-SPT) For making the [original repo and readme](https://github.com/CJ-SPT/LEGACY-SPT-RELEASES) and setting up the Legacy SPT Discord.
-- [Refringe](https://github.com/refringe) For helping with hosting the patcher.
+- [Refringe](https://github.com/refringe) For helping with hosting the downpatcher.